Hyundai iLoad Turbocharger Faults and Fixes

 Do you have a Hyundai iMax / iLoad / H1 or Starex 2.5L diesel turbocharger that has to be replaced?

-Our turbochargers have double the warranty (24 Months) of the original OEM BorgWarner turbo and are less than half the price.
+Our turbochargers have TRIPLE the warranty (36 Months) of the original OEM BorgWarner turbo and are less than half the price.

 You can find our cost-effective Direct Upgrade Replacement Hyundai iLoad iMax 2.5L Turbochargers HERE.

 If you need any further information, or help in matching parts to your vehicle, please contact our sales line: 0490 033 154.